imperialft/squantlib/README.md

 SquantLib
 =========

-*SquantLib* is a financial engineering tool focused on pricing Bonds written in Scala.
+*SquantLib* is a financial engineering tool written in Scala.

 **Helps, suggestions and bug-fix are very much appreciated!!**